 The DfE’s Data protection: A toolkit for schools is another useful source of information and support in this area.
 On page 21 it reminds us:

-ACTIONS FOR SCHOOLS‘GDPR does not prevent, or limit, the sharing of information for the purposes of keeping children safe.
+‘GDPR does not prevent, or limit, the sharing of information for the purposes of keeping children safe.
 Legal and secure information sharing between schools, Children’s Social Care, and other local agencies, is essential for keeping children safe and ensuring they get the support they need.
 Information can be shared without consent if to gain consent would place a child at risk.
 Fears about sharing information must not be allowed to stand in the way of promoting the welfare and protecting the safety of children.
 As with all data sharing, appropriate organisational and technical safeguards should still be in place.’

 • Ensure your data protection policies are GDPR compliant and includes that ‘information related to safeguarding can be shared lawfully if it is to keep a child or individual at risk safe from neglect or physical, emotional or mental harm, or if it is protecting their physical, mental, or emotional well-being.’ • Ensure that the information sharing element of your Safeguarding Policy is up to date and clear. • Ensure that this is shared with all staff through training. • Read the DfE’s Data protection: A toolkit for schools, if you have not already done so.